-(b) As of the Applicable Time (as defined below) and as of the Closing Date, as the case may be, neither (i) the General Use Free Writing Prospectus(es) (as defined below) issued at or prior to the Applicable Time, and, the Pricing Prospectus (as defined below) and the information included on Schedule [] hereto all considered together (collectively, the "General Disclosure Package"), (ii) any individual Limited Use Free Writing Prospectus (as defined below), nor (iii) the bona fide electronic road show (as defined in Rule 433(h)(5) of the Rules and Regulations that has been made available without restriction to any person), when considered together with the General Disclosure Package, included or will include any untrue statement of a material fact or omitted or will omit to state a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading; provided, however, that the Company makes no representations or warranties as to information contained in or omitted from the Pricing Prospectus, in reliance upon, and in conformity with, written information furnished to the Company by the Placement Agents specifically for inclusion therein, which information the parties hereto agree is limited to the Placement Agents' Information as defined in Section 17.
+(b) As of the Applicable Time (as defined below) and as of the Closing Date, as the case may be, the Pricing Prospectus (as defined below) and the information included on Schedule [] hereto all considered together (collectively, the "General Disclosure Package"), did not include and will not include any untrue statement of a material fact and did not and will not omit to state a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading; provided, however, that the Company makes no representations or warranties as to information contained in or omitted from the Pricing Prospectus, in reliance upon, and in conformity with, written information furnished to the Company by the Placement Agent specifically for inclusion therein, which information the parties hereto agree is limited to the Placement Agent's Information as defined in Section 17.
 As used in this paragraph (b) and elsewhere in this Agreement:

-"Applicable Time" means [] [A/P].M., New York time, on the date of this Agreement or such other time as agreed to by the Company and the Placement Agents.
+"Applicable Time" means [] [A/P].M., New York time, on the date of this Agreement or such other time as agreed to by the Company and the Placement Agent.